 The Company is a biopharmaceutical company with a pipeline of product candidates that it discovered and expects to develop in collaboration with partners or on its own.
-In approximately seven years of operation, four product candidates discovered by the Company have advanced into clinical trials, two of which are currently in Phase 2.
-Further, the Company has six additional product candidates discovered by it in preclinical studies.
+In approximately seven years of operation, four product candidates discovered by the Company have advanced into clinical trials, one of which is currently in Phase 3 and one of which is currently in Phase 2.
+Further, the Company has seven additional product candidates discovered by it in preclinical studies.
 The Company is focused on the discovery, development and commercialization of small molecule medicines for unmet medical needs across a number of therapeutic areas including respiratory disease, bacterial infections, overactive bladder and gastrointestinal disorders.
 None of the Company's products have been approved for marketing and sale to patients and the Company has not received any product revenue to date.